Rithari/OnePlusBot/Documentation.md

 Syntax is `;suggest stuff`.\
 Suggestion will be posted to a #suggestions channel and bot will automatically react to this message using "Yes" and "No" emotes.

+### Invite filter

+To avoid unsollicited advertising an invite filter is present.
+Some channels and invitations can however be whitelisted (configurable in database).

 ## Specific to server

 ### Role ping to send news